canonical/snapd/HACKING.md

 sudo apt-get install gcc-arm-linux-gnueabihf
 ```

-`Snapd` depends on libseccomp.
+`Snapd` depends on libseccomp v2.3 or later.
 The following instructions can be used to
 cross-compile the library:

 ```